rsaggio87/LeaveOutTwoWay/README.md

 # Leave-Out Cluster Standard Errors

 This readme explains how to compute the leave-cluster-out standard errors for linear regression proposed by [Kline-Saggio-Sølvsten (2020)](https://eml.berkeley.edu/~pkline/papers/KSS2020.pdf), henceforth KSS.
 The procedure yields unbiased variance (i.e., squared standard error) estimates, a feature which may prove useful when estimating regression models with few independent clusters.
 This [document](https://www.dropbox.com/scl/fi/vxyss0tf3h50lpwrp80c0/metrics.pdf?rlkey=ne9yiquzcj3k9d4itx4vzzlm1&dl=0) describes and provides intuition for the variance formula used in this package.
-The leave out ("crossfit") standard error was first proposed in Remark 1 of KSS.
+The leave-out ("cross-fit") standard error was first proposed in Remark 1 of KSS.
 The cluster robust variant was proposed in Remark 3 of KSS and used to derive the variance component estimates reported in Appendix A of that paper.

 # The `KSS_SE` Function